Understand Medicare in Maryland

-Medicare Plan Options
+Medicare Plan Options in Maryland

 Medicare in Maryland by the Numbers

 |People enrolled in Original Medicare||Average plan cost||Annual state spending per beneficiary||Spending per beneficiary compared to the national average|

 *Most people pay no premium, but this can vary depending on how long they paid Medicare taxes.